 Remeda is a functional programming utility library for JavaScript that provides a collection of handy functions for working with arrays, objects, and other data structures.
-It offers a set of immutable and pure functions that enable developers to perform common operations like mapping, filtering, reducing, and transforming data in a functional and declarative way.
+It offers a set of immutable and pure functions that enable developers to perform common operations like mapping, filtering, reducing, and transforming data with ease.

 Alternatives: